Bryce792/ApotheoticAdditions/README.md

 - Cleric's (Shield) - Regeneration on Block.
 - Wizard's (Armor)- Ars Nouveau Mana
 - Lottery Winning (Armor) - Luck
+## Trading
+Apotheotic Coins can be found within rogue spawners, or traded with the Wandering Trader.
+These can be used to purchase mod specific items.
+The trades can vary based on what mods are present in the modpack.

 ## Gems List
 ### __Aether__
 - Gem of the Aether - Elytra Flight/Creative Flight.